andrewacashner/hearingfaithms/chapters/chapter-2.md

 [@Bailey:Art; @Waterhouse:EarliestJapaneseContacts;
 @Castagna:JesuitsConversionBrazil]

-A half century after the Aztec empire fell to the Spanish, the Franciscan Bernardino de Sahagún was trying to provide Mexica natives with suitable Christian songs in their own language.
+Half a century after the Aztec empire fell to the Spanish, the Franciscan Bernardino de Sahagún was trying to provide Mexica natives with suitable Christian songs in their own language.
 [@Candelaria:Psalmodia]